Location: California, USA

 Another piece that has met with success recently: 4 e e cummings songs, premiered by the San Francisco Choral Artists in March 2011, has won two composition contests, placed second in another, and has been featured at two New Music Festivals.
 It also was recently selected as part of the PROJECT:ENCORE hosted by Schola Cantorum on Hudson.
 A pair of the 4 songs were selected as a finalist in the current Ithaca College Choral Composition Contest.
 And it won the contest, sweetly sung by the Genessee HS Chorus, under Tony Alvaro.
 Click here to look at the score and listen to a recording.
 William Thorpe will published 4 e e eummings songs soon (2014).
 He will also publish The Shortest Day and the treble version of Let Evening Come.

 Also selected for the PROJECT:ENCORE database is Remember, my setting of a poem of Susan Cooper.
 Click here to see and hear this score at PROJECT:ENCORE.

 A recently completed piece is Come Christmas, a wreath of a dozen carols based on poems of Eleanor Farjeon.
 It is for soprano, baritone, chorus, and orchestra.
 The premier performances were at Stanford University in November, 2011.
 You can find a recording of one movement, Welcome to the New Year, here.
 Another recent piece, The Shortest Day, won a seasonal song contest sponsored by the Amadeus Choir of Toronto.
 They performed the premier in December, 2011.
 This piece is a setting (SATB unaccompanied) of a solstice poem written for me by Susan Cooper.

-Some recently finished works: The Perfect Beginning and I Feel Cool! for children's chorus and piano, written for Vivace Youth Chorus; The Mummers, a carol commisioned by Ragazzi Boy's Chorus; and Rachel Weeps for mixed chorus, saxophone, and piano, to be performed at Wesleyan University for the one-year anniversary of the Newton shootings.
+Some recently finished works: The Perfect Beginning and I Feel Cool! for children's chorus and piano, written for Vivace Youth Chorus; The Mummers, a carol commisioned by Ragazzi Boy's Chorus; and Rachel Weeps for mixed chorus, saxophone, and piano, to be performed at Wesleyan University for the one-year anniversary of the Newtown shootings.
 Masterworks Chorale of San Mateo commissioned and premiered Love's Horn for chorus, horn, and piano.
 And for Vivace Youth Chorus, I wrote The Horse, based on a passage from Job 39, for trebles SSA and timpani.

 Some recently published pieces: